-What if I said there was a way to turn a large portion of your home’s equity into a liquid and tax-free retirement account that grows larger over time?
+What if I said there was a way to turn a large portion of your home’s equity into a liquid and tax free retirement account that grows larger over time?
 Would you believe me?
-If not, I wouldn’t hold it against you at all!
+If not, I wouldn’t hold it against you!

-What I want to show you is a financial strategy for retirement that many people, including financial advisers, are completely unaware of.
-It’s 100% legitimate and is being used by thousands of homeowners across the country today to have a more financially secure retirement.
-Used prudently by the right candidate, this strategy can be an incredibly powerful and beneficial addition to an already solid financial plan.
+I want to show you a retirement strategy that many people, including financial advisers, are completely unaware of.
+Thousands of homeowners across the country are using this strategy right now to create a more financially-secure retirement.

 Think about your home’s equity for a minute.
 How does it make your life better?
-Whether it’s $500 or $500,000, what real impact does it have on your day-to-day lifestyle?
+Whether your home equity equals $500 or $500,000, what real impact does it have on your day-to-day lifestyle?
 Probably not much, right?

-If you’re not planning on selling your home any time soon, the amount of equity you have in your home is pretty much just a number on paper.
-It might sound like a very nice number, but it has no real impact on your life.
-Unless you have a way to convert your home equity into cash, you can’t use it to buy groceries or book a plane ticket to Hawaii, right?
+Your home equity is largely just a number on paper if you’re not planning to sell your home.
+It may be a very nice number, but it has no real impact on your day-to-day life.
+Unless you can convert your home equity into cash, you can’t use it to buy groceries or book a plane ticket to Hawaii.

 Having said that, there’s certainly nothing wrong with having a lot of equity in your home.
-It’s very commendable to pay off your home in full and no longer have a mortgage payment.
-In a sense, home equity can serve as a forced savings account that you contribute to with every mortgage payment you make.
+It’s very commendable to pay off your home and no longer have a mortgage payment.
+In a sense, home equity serves as a forced savings account that you contribute to with every mortgage payment you make.

 The problem with home equity is that it’s an unusable savings account.
-It can’t normally be converted to cash without either selling the home or doing a cash out refinance and taking on a mortgage payment for many years to come.
+It can’t normally be converted to cash without either selling the home or doing a “cash out” refinance.
+Obviously, selling makes no sense if you want to continue living in your home.
+A “cash out” refinance can sometimes make sense, but it comes with the downside of a mortgage payment for 30 years.

-However, there is a way you can access your equity without having to give up ownership of your home or take on a mortgage payment – if you’re at least 62 years of age.
-Even better, you can actually convert a large portion of your equity into what is essentially a tax-free retirement account that is perfectly liquid and will grow larger for you over time.
+However, there is a way to access home equity without having to sell or take on a mortgage payment.
+Even better, you can convert a large portion of your equity into a tax free retirement account that will grow larger over time.

 How?
 With a reverse mortgage.